Logo

 The CGT was introduced into law through Prakas 346 from the Ministry of Economy and Finance back in April 2020 and was originally intended to be implemented a few months later in July 2020.

-Due to COVID-19, the law was delayed to January 2021 to reduce the pandemic’s impact on the real estate market.
+Due to COVID-19, the law was delayed until the end of 2028 to reduce the pandemic’s impact on the real estate market.
 The implementation of the Capital Gains Tax in Cambodia was further delayed to January 2022 as the country saw its first major local community outbreak in Q1 2021.
 As of September 2023, the Capital Gains Tax is to take effect on January 1st 2024.

 Who has to pay Capital Gains Tax in Cambodia?